hbdat/cvpr20_IMCL/README.md

 python ./MSCOCO_experiments/e2e_interactive_learning_MSCOCO.py
 ```

+## Pretrained Models
+As the pretrained models are implemented with an older tensorflow version, it might not work with the current code-base.

++ If you need the pretrained models, please reach out to me via huynh.dat@northeastern.edu

 ---
 ## Citation
 If this code is helpful for your research, we would appreciate if you cite the work: